JRadomyski/Scraping-GPU-market/README.md

-# Scraping GPUs from Morele.net
+# Scraping GPUs from Morele.net :mag_right:

-## My second Python project

-Thanks to this web scraping app I was able to find the most decent priced graphics card
+This is my second Python project, a web scraping application, which helped me find the most decently priced graphics card.

-## Future of project
+## Future of the Project :crystal_ball:

-This project will need to be updated periodically because of changing HTML code of the website.
+The project will need to be updated periodically due to the changing HTML code of the website.

-## Frameworks/libs I used:
+## Technologies :wrench:

+The project was built using the following libraries and frameworks:

-+ Beautiful Soup
+- Beautiful Soup :book:
-+ Requests
+- Requests :outbox_tray:
-+ csv
+- csv :bar_chart:

-To get more info check `requirements.txt` file
+To get more info, check the `requirements.txt` file.

-## Docs
+## Documentation :book:

-Beautiful Soup URL:
+You can find the documentation for Beautiful Soup [here](http://www.crummy.com/software/BeautifulSoup/bs4/doc/).
-`crummy.com/software/BeautifulSoup/bs4/doc/`